RA Application Requirements and Conditions of Employment

 Candidates will receive an email on January 6, 2016 to let them know if they are eligible and will be instructed to sign up for an interview time on the weekned of Janaury 30 and 31st.
 If you do not get an email on or before January 6, 2016, email Karen Stowell at email@example.com by January 7, 2016.

 Most RA positions are located in traditional residence halls for the acadmic year.
 There are a small number of RA positions that are located in Owen/VanHoosen Halls, University Village, and Spartan Village that have special requirements/differences as follows:

 Owen/VanHoosen: Staff must be a student with at least 56 credit hours and/or Junior status by the time they are employed.
-They receive a meal plan.
+They receive a room in Owen and a meal plan.
 Staff in Owen typically stay employed for about a week after MSU finals week. *MSU Law students have a lower gpa requirement of 2.20.